-The original LP-8s were exceedingly popular, so let’s see if the new installments of the LP line hold up to their reputation.
+In this review, I’ll be taking a look at the Kali Audio LP-8 V2 (2nd Wave) studio monitors.
+The original LP-8 were exceedingly popular, so let’s see if the new installments of the LP line hold up to their reputation.

 Power and frequency response

-Some may still find these speakers to be a bit clinical sounding, but we view this as a positive.
-They aren’t particularly colored in any way, and now that the self noise and harshness on the top-end has been improved – there isn’t much to complain about.
+Some may still find these speakers to be a bit clinical-sounding, but I view this as a positive.
+They aren’t particularly colored in any way, and now that the self-noise and harshness on the top end has been improved, there isn’t much to complain about.